jermp/sshash/README.md

 - **Membership Queries**: determine if a given k-mer is present in the dictionary or not.
 - **Streaming Queries**: stream through all k-mers of a given DNA file (.fasta or .fastq formats) to determine their membership to the dictionary.
-- **Navigational Queries**: given a k-mer g[1..k] determine if g[2..k]+x is present (forward neighbourhood) and if x+g[1..k-1] is present (backward neighbourhood), for x = A, C, G, T ('+' here means string concatenation).
+- **Navigational Queries**: given a k-mer x[1..k] determine if x[2..k]+c is present (forward neighbourhood) and if c+x[1..k-1] is present (backward neighbourhood), for c in {A,C,G,T} ('+' here means string concatenation).
-SSHash internally stores a set of strings, called *contigs* in the following, each associated to a distinct identifier.
+SSHash internally stores a set of strings, each associated to a distinct identifier.
-If a contig identifier is specified for a navigational query (rather than a k-mer), then the backward neighbourhood of the first k-mer and the forward neighbourhood of the last k-mer in the contig are returned.
+If a string identifier is specified for a navigational query (rather than a k-mer), then the backward neighbourhood of the first k-mer and the forward neighbourhood of the last k-mer in the string are returned.

 If you are interested in a **membership-only** version of SSHash, have a look at [SSHash-Lite](https://github.com/jermp/sshash-lite).
 It also works for input files with duplicate k-mers (e.g., [matchtigs](https://github.com/algbio/matchtigs) [4]).
 For a query sequence S and a given coverage threshold E in [0,1], the sequence is considered to be present in the dictionary if at least E*(|S|-k+1) of the k-mers of S are positive.